Skip to main content

 Bible and Jewish Interpretation of the Bible

-Interpretation of the month of Tishri
+Interpretation of the month of Cheshvan

-Rashi on Gen 22:2
+Rashbam on Gen 20:16

 The Chair of Bible and Jewish Bible Interpretation is the only one of its kind in Germany that deals with the text, tradition, exegetical reception and modern interpretation of the Hebrew Bible from antiquity to modern times in teaching and research.
 The field of research into biblical history and literature alone covers a historical framework of more than 1000 years.
 If one adds to this the sources for Jewish biblical interpretation in the Middle Ages and modern times as well as the Masorah as a link between the (Masoretic) biblical text and its interpretation, this subject ideally covers more than 2500 years, which need to be surveyed in literary-specific questions of detail as well as in increasingly interdisciplinary questions and research approaches.
 With the exception of a few sources on Jewish biblical interpretation in the 19th and 20th centuries, all the key sources are written in Hebrew and Aramaic.